 Effective Solutions For Your Parentage Case

 Parents who were never married often find themselves in need of a family law attorney.
 When a couple are the parents of a child, issues of child support and allocation of parental responsibilities arise when the relationship comes to an end.
-The attorneys at Kirsh & Associates, Ltd. can represent parents who find themselves involved in a parentage case.
+The attorneys at Kirsh & Anderson, Ltd. can represent parents who find themselves involved in a parentage case.

 The legal issues arising in a parentage case are every bit as complex as those issues when they arise in a divorce case.
 Calculation of child support is not always based upon a formula.
 For example, if one of the parents is self-employed, establishing the income earned by that parent can be difficult.
 The other side of the coin is that if a parent is unemployed or underemployed, it may be appropriate to impute income to that parent for child support purposes.
-The attorneys at Kirsh & Associates have decades of experience with such issues.
+The attorneys at Kirsh & Anderson have decades of experience with such issues.

 Skilled Negotiation In Allocation Judgements